If You’ve Raised Kids, You Can Manage Anything by Ann Crittenden was written some years ago to show that parenting skills translate to job skills.

 In her book, Crittenden expounds in detail on transferable skills such as:

-- –enhances interpersonal skills, from effective negotiation to dealing with difficult people
+- –enhance interpersonal skills, from effective negotiation to dealing with difficult people

-- –develops skills in motivating and encouraging others to excel
+- –develop skills in motivating and encouraging others to excel

-- –teaches a keen sense of fair play and integrity, and much more
+- –teach a keen sense of fair play and integrity, and much more

 Each person should self-evaluate his or her own parenting to glean the job lessons from teaching, discipline, and feeding their child.
 I wholeheartedly subscribe to this not only in theory, but also as a participant and a witness.

-Each jobseeker who is raising his or her children, should apply this thinking as part of an interviewing strategy:
+Each job seeker who is raising his or her children, should apply this thinking as part of an interviewing strategy and to show transferable skills:

 Don’t expect any of these to land you an office of your own, but you can position these as relevant skills in most cases.